arendst/Tasmota/PWM_Dimmer.md

 Holding any button for over 10 seconds executes the WiFiConfig 2 command.

+Pressing and releasing a button publishes an MQTT TOGGLE command.
+Holding a button publishes an MQTT HOLD command followed by an MQTT OFF command when the button is released.

 When Device Groups are enabled, the PWM Dimmer minimum brightness and brightness presets are kept in sync across all switches in the group.
 The powered-off LED and LED timeout settings are specific to each switch.
 Changing them does not replicate the change to the other switches in the group.